arimajs/Tsubaki/docs/inspiration.md

 smile.
 When brainstorming ideas, I envisioned a group of friends in a voice channel laughing at each others' attempts to sing along to the song playing and shout, "Oh, I know this one!"

+If you've checked out Arima's [github organization](https://github.com/arimajs), you'd notice that the repository holding the documentation code is named "Tsubaki", and the repository holding the dashboard code (which might currently be private) is named "Kaori".

+Both of these names are characters in _Your Lie in April_, and I put a great deal of thought behind which project to name what.
+I'll leave it up to you to watch the anime and try to figure out the hidden meanings :p